-Over half of the local authorities in Essex have at least one Air Quality Management Area which is harmful to people's health and wellbeing.
-Air pollution is thought to be linked to the deaths of between 28,000 and 36,000 people annually in the UK.
-The Government14 has estimated that the health and social care costs of air pollution in England could reach £1.5 billion by 2025 and £5.1 billion by 2035 unless action is taken.
+Over half of the local authorities in Essex have at least one Air Quality Management Area , where concentrations of nitrogen dioxide exceed the national air quality objectives.
+Air pollution is harmful to people's health and is thought to be linked to the deaths of up to 36,000 people annually in the UK.
+The Government11 has estimated that the health and social care costs of air pollution in England could reach £1.5 billion by 2025 and £5.1 billion by 2035 unless action is taken.
 This can often have a greater impact on the youngest, oldest and those living in areas of deprivation in our society.

 We recognise that EVs offer a partial solution to this problem by removing some of the emissions related to air quality.

 However, they still emit pollutants from tyre and brake wear, albeit to a lesser extent than petrol/diesel vehicles through innovations such as regenerative braking.
 We are currently preparing a countywide Air Quality Strategy that will integrate with the outcomes of our EV infrastructure strategy.
 We will also liaise with our local authority partners to help address the requirements of their Air Quality Action Plans and Clean Air Strategies.

-Environmental Responsibility
+Environmental responsibility